Fandel-Lin/MapLocator/0_map_segmentation/readme.txt

 ## How to run

-The following are the input parameters:
+Please run '0_map_segmentation.py' with the following parameters:

 ```
 --input: path to input image